Strategy in Go

 Strategy is a behavioral design pattern that turns a set of behaviors into objects and makes them interchangeable inside original context object.

-The original object, called context, holds a reference to a strategy object and delegates it executing the behavior.
+The original object, called context, holds a reference to a strategy object.
+The context delegates executing the behavior to the linked strategy object.
 In order to change the way the context performs its work, other objects may replace the currently linked strategy object with another one.

 Suppose you are building an In-Memory-Cache.
 Since it’s in memory, it has a limited size.
 Whenever it reaches its maximum size, some entries have to be evicted to free-up space.
 This can happen via several algorithms.
 Some of the popular algorithms are: